 In August 2020, Opensginal, a mobile testing company, released a new report that focussed on the current state of 5G in Australia, with Telstra and Optus vying for the position of best provider.

 Vodafone was not included in the testing, as its availability was limited, but for the remaining two providers, Opensignal tested the average speed of the 5G connection when users have an active 5G link; the time users spend connected to 5G represented by 5G Availability; and the overall speed our 5G users experience across different generations of mobile technology, which the company calls ‘Download Speed Experience – 5G Users’.

 3. The global telco 5G cloud gaming opportunity

-In September 2020 Ribbon Communications surveyed 5,000 gamers about their views on 5G, highlighting the increasing willingness of gamers to spend more for superior speeds and lower latency.
+In September 2020 Ribbon Communications surveyed 5,000 gamers about their views on 5G, in a piece of 5G research that highlighted the increasing willingness of gamers to spend more for superior speeds and lower latency.

 The ‘The global telco 5G cloud gaming opportunity’ survey of 5,000 gamers across the UK, US, Japan, South Korea, and Germany, revealed a $150 billion revenue opportunity for carriers offering 5G services to gamers, with 79% saying they would ditch their broadband connection for a 5G service that improved speed and latency.